richelbilderbeek/intro_r_course/docs/evaluation.md

     Give you confidence levels of the following statements below:

+    - I feel comfortable with the book 'R for Data Science'
-    - I am comfortable to learn the basics of R
+    - I feel comfortable with using the `swirl` package
+    - I can use `ggplot2` for simple plots
+    - I can create simple ggplots from tidy data
+    - I can use some ggplot aesthetics
+    - I can use some ggplot geometrical objects
+    - I can assign a value to a variable
+    - I can tell what snake case is
+    - I can write a comment
-    - I can run R code
+    - I can correct typos in simple code
+    - I can use the pipe operator
-    - I can create an R script
+    - I can use a filter
-    - I can install an R package
+    - I can use the logical equal operator
-    - I can load an R package
+    - I can read a file

     Any other feedback?